Do you know that you can't draw a perfect circle no matter how hard you try?

 Creativity is collaboration!
 You'll be able to make great graphics using your creative abilities and our new features without paying a costly monthly charge for tools.
 To put it straight, you will have the opportunity to connect with people interested in learning Illustration.
 Likewise, you will also have the chance to meet industry experts for strategic motivation and guidance.

-To get more tips regarding illustration, check out the Kool Stories website.
-Our skilled professionals will help you become a better version of yourself in less time and effort.
+To get more tips regarding illustration, check out our micro learning app.
+Our skilled professionals will help you become a better version of yourself in less than 15 minutes.
 All the best!